thewca/wca-regulations/wca-regulations_2012.md

     - G4a) At the start of the solve, the puzzle must lie completely flat on the surface.
 Either of its two sides may face up.

 ## Article H: Multiple Blindfolded Solving
 - H1) Standard speed solving procedures shall be followed, as described in Article B (Blindfolded Solving).
-Additional regulations that supersede the corresponding procedures in Article B are described below:
+Additional regulations that supersede the corresponding procedures in Article B are described below: [NOTE: When must the number of puzzles be submitted?]
     - H1a) The competitor must notify to the judge [NOTE BY SARAH: I just assumed it was the judge.
 Specify the person the competitor should talk to prior to the event.], before the start of the event, the number of puzzles (at least 2) he wishes to solve blindfolded per attempt.
     - H1a1) A competitor must not change the number of puzzles after the start of the event.
     - H1a2) A competitor's requested number of puzzles must not be disclosed until the start of the event.
     - H1b) A competitor is allotted 10 minutes times the number of puzzles, up to a maximum of 60 minutes.
 The time shall be measured with a stopwatch to the nearest second.
 [NOTE BY LUCAS: Do we need to specify to the nearest second?
 It's automatically like that, unless it's under 10 min, and does it make a huge difference then?]
     - H1b1) The competitor may signal the end of the attempt at any time.
 If and when the time limit is reached, the judge attempt shall stop the competitor.
 [NOTE BY LUCAS: Removed " The numbers of solved and unsolved puzzles are counted."]
+[NOTE: Guideline: Competitors may keep solving unofficially, but the attempt must be interrupted and finished first.]
     - H1d) Time penalties for each puzzle of the attempt are additive (e.g. if a competitor attempts 10 cubes, finishes with a time of 59:57, and is penalized two times, the final recorded time is 59:57 + 2*2 = 60:01.).

 ## Article Z: Optional Regulations